-We offer a community of secular minded people who want to spend time with like-minded individuals in a non-religious setting.
-Though we do not (yet) provide childcare at HSGP events, we do have a playroom and a family bathroom available, so parents are welcome to bring their children.
+Our community is oriented toward Secular Humanism and provides like-minded individuals the opportunity to share in educational and social activities.
+We have a playroom and a family bathroom as well as children’s programs, so parents are welcome to bring their children.
 Please consider joining us, for events that interest you, or as a member of our growing community.

 About Humanism (from the American Humanist Association)

 Humanism is a progressive philosophy of life that, without theism and other supernatural beliefs, affirms our ability and responsibility to lead ethical lives of personal fulfillment that aspire to the greater good of humanity.

 The Humanist Society of Greater Phoenix meets twice a month (not quite the same as every other week) on Sunday mornings.
 Meetings are free and open to anyone who is interested in learning more about Humanism or the speaker's topic.